hardmanko/ofxCX/docs/mainpage.md

 openFrameworks works on a wide variety of hardware and software, some of which are not supported by CX.
 CX works on computers with certain versions of Windows, Linux, or OSx operating systems.
 Windows 7 and XP are both supported.

 As far as hardware is concerned, the minimum requirements for CX are very low.
 However, if your video card is too old, you won't be able to use some types of rendering.
 Having a video card that supports OpenGL version 3.2 at least is good, although older ones will work, potentially with reduced functionality.
-Also, a 2+ core CPU helps with some things and is generally a good idea for psychology experiments, because one core can be hogged by CX and the operating system can use the other core for other things.
+Also, a 2+ core CPU helps with some things and is generally a good idea for psychology experiments, because one core can be hogged by CX while the operating system can use the other core for other things.
 Basically, use a computer made after 2010 and you will have no worries whatsoever.
 However, CX has been found to work with reduced functionality on computers from the mid 90's, so there is that option, although I cannot make any guarantees that it will work on any given computer of that vintage.

 \section examplesAndTutorials Examples and Tutorials